garfix/nli-go/doc/remarks.md

 Data in memory bases is now only persisted if a change has taken place.
 This saves 25% of the time to run the blocks world.

+---

+Agreement:
+- number: the NP must agree in number with the VP (singular, plural)
+- gender (male, female, neuter)
+- tense (present, past, future)

+It would be nice to have agreement.
+I haven't needed it yet, but it is necessary in some cases.
+But is it?
+Yes, I agree that agreement is necessary for generation; but is it necessary for parsing?
+It's a big deal in CLE; so let's see if they can come up with an example where agreement is necessary for a proper parse.

+I haven't found one.
+And even if I could find a far-fetched example of a sentence that could only be parsed properly with agreement, is it worth it?
+Agreement requires a lot of extra work.

+And what about generation?
+Yes, to generate a sentence one must remember that the number, the gender and the tense of the NP and the VP match.
+But is it necessary to have explicit mention of agreement in the rules?
+It is the semantics that leads the chosen rule, both for the NP and the VP.
+There's no need to have them match.

+If I were to have agreement, its syntax would be an extra field next to 'rule' and 'sense': 'agree'.
+But I will wait until have a good case before I add it in.

+    You might not need agreement.

 ## 2021-03-27

 Relations are now used as messages, in the communication between the web client and the server.
 Relations can be converted to JSON effortlessly.